Seagate/cortx-motr/doc/Quick-Start-Guide.rst

 =================
 Quick Start Guide
 =================
-This guide provides information on how to get Motr ready.
+This guide provides information on how to get Motr ready and test it.
+After following this guide, if you would like to actually run a motr cluster, please follow the `cortx-hare quick start guide <https://github.com/Seagate/cortx-hare/blob/main/README.md>`_.

 *************
 Prerequisites